wfxr/forgit/README.md

 | `FORGIT_LOG_FORMAT`         | git log format                           | `%C(auto)%h%d %s %C(black)%C(bold)%cr%Creset` |
 | `FORGIT_PREVIEW_CONTEXT`    | lines of diff context in preview mode    | 3                                             |
 | `FORGIT_FULLSCREEN_CONTEXT` | lines of diff context in fullscreen mode | 10                                            |
+### `fzf-tmux` support

+If `FZF_TMUX` is not 0, or if `FZF_TMUX_OPTS` are set, then `forgit` will use `fzf-tmux`.

+More information can be found in [the fzf README](https://github.com/junegunn/fzf#fzf-tmux-script).

+If you use a command that can return no results, for example `gd`, and you are using `fzf-tmux`, you might see flicker as the pane or popup is opened and then closed.
+Setting the variable `FORGIT_FZF_SHOW_NO_MATCHES=1` will leave the open pane or popup window open.
+This might be useful if you don't like the flicker or if you need to make sure that `fzf` or `forgit` aren't closing for other reasons.

 ### 📦 Optional dependencies